Third Stimulus Check Calculator - American Rescue Plan

 - Support for a variety of emergency assistance and grant programs.

 Certain parts of the original bill, like the minimum wage increase, were not included in the final version of the bill.
-Read more in the bill summary.
+Read more in the.

 Would I qualify for the American Rescue Plan stimulus check?